From R1000 per unit to R2000 per unit nightly.

 Oshoek, the Borain family farm, lies in a beautiful valley, along the banks of the tidal Duiwenhoks River.
 Besides 20ha of pristine fynbos and 600m private river frontage, on offer is a prime choice of four secluded self-catering abodes, each quite different in character, but all reflecting good taste and an eye for simple aesthetics.

 The Main House offers a brilliant group getaway.
 Sleeping 12 at a push (and 10 in style), contained within its 200-year-old walls is a total of five bedrooms and four bathrooms and toilets!
 Lying 200 metres from the river, it fronts onto its own lawn with shady trees – great for free-range kids.
 Quarry tiled steps lead up to the spacious covered verandah, perfect for long and lazy lunches, into an open-plan kitchen, dining and living area with log fireplace.
 Much of the house is arranged around a central grassed courtyard, with a braai area.
 The decor is casual and relaxed and befitting a weekend by the river.
-The house is fully equipped, including a dishwasher, microwave, stove with oven, large fridge, pool table, video/DVD player, music system and DSTV - be sure to bring your own decoder and smart card.
+The house is fully equipped, including a dishwasher, microwave, stove with oven, large fridge, pool table, DVD player and DSTV - be sure to bring your own decoder and smart card.

 Nic's House, (sleeping 5 at a push) a restored worker's cottage, with open-plan kitchen and living area spilling onto a deck with awesome river views.
 With a separate bedroom with Queen bed and fireplace (plus a sleeper couch and single bed in the lounge), a full bathroom and a fireplace, shabby-chic comfort is again the guiding theme.
 There's DSTV here too - again, bring own decoder and card.